-- A student will do better at a subject she finds interesting. - Choose the subjects the student is good at look at the student's record in the subject e.g. homework and class tests. - Speak to subject teachers at the Parent Teacher Meeting on Thursday 18th January.
+- A student will do better at a subject she finds interesting. - Choose the subjects the student is good at.
+Check the student's record in the subject e.g. homework and class tests. - Speak to subject teachers at the Parent Teacher Meeting on 14th February.